CLINDA-AAU/DoseR/README.md

 The R-package `DoseR` is a set of tools used for dose response analysis.

 The packages is features (or, is planned to feature):
-* Pre-processing of dose response dataœ“
+* Pre-processing of dose response data
 * Estimation of the G-model